 Often discoveries happen thanks to a fluke.
-It’s how I ran across a Japanese practice of stone appreciation called
+It’s how I ran across the Japanese practice of

 Did she say “rocks”?